 The Scottish Islands Passport covers 72 of our amazing islands over more than 400 miles from Unst to Arran.
 These islands were chosen because they are populated, easily accessible by regular public or low-cost transport, and welcoming of visitors from all walks of life.

-Yell is the second largest of all the Shetland Islands.
-Covering 83 square miles, there’s a huge variety of coastal scenery and beautiful beaches, wild moorland, small settlements, birds, seals and wildflowers, and history old and newer to explore.
+The second largest of all the Shetland Islands offers beautiful beaches, wild moorland, small settlements, abundant wildlife and plenty of history to explore.

 From its strong musical traditions to its history and wildlife, Vatersay may be small in size, but it offers plenty to explore.

-Explore this community-owned island’s history, wildlife & excellent walking routes, and to find out how the community is breathing new life into the island.
+Explore this community-owned island’s history, wildlife, excellent walking routes, and find out how the community is breathing new life into the island.

-Much of Trondra is fertile croft land and the island is a great place to learn about crofting life.
-The island offers fine views of the atmospheric Clift Sound.
-Enjoy beautiful sunsets over the smaller, uninhabited Scalloway Isles and the chance to glimpse the northern lights.
+Much of Trondra is fertile croft land and the island is a great place to learn about crofting life and enjoy some fine sunsets over the Scalloway Isles.

 From sandy beaches and historic sites to local produce and skillful makers, the ‘Island of Bays’ offers plenty for the adventurous traveller to explore.